y-scope/fluent-bit-clp/plugins/out_clp_s3/README.md

 The plugin will look for credentials using the following hierchary
   1. Environment variables (`AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_SESSION_TOKEN`, `AWS_WEB_IDENTITY_TOKEN_FILE`)
   2. Shared configuration files (normally `$HOME/.aws/config`)
-  3. If using ECS task definition or RunTask API, IAM role for tasks
+  3. If using ECS task definition or RunTask API, IAM role for tasks.
-  4. If running on an Amazon EC2 instance, IAM role for Amazon EC2
+  4. If running on an Amazon EC2 instance, IAM role for Amazon EC2.

 Moreover, if `role_arn` is set, the plugin will assume the role provided.